Isolation and Quarantine Housing

 Frequently Asked Questions

-If you are experiencing symptoms that may be related to COVID or believe you have been exposed to someone with COVID, you should fill out this Boynton screening form right away.
+If you are experiencing symptoms that may be related to COVID or believe you have been exposed to someone with COVID, you should fill out the Boynton screening form right away.
 Your responses will be reviewed by public health staff at Boynton.
 These staff will let HRL staff know if you need to be in isolation or quarantine.

 As Housing & Residential Life can quickly isolate and quarantine roommates, this option will be considered only when a student:

 - takes a COVID-19 test 7 to 10 days after exposure and receives a negative test result;

 - complies with Boynton Health Quarantine and Isolation Support Team instructions.